Mamiya RZ67 Portraits / Model Photography Budapest

 Hasselblad vs Mamiya RZ67 Shoot Out

-As I own both cameras I was interested to compare the Hasselblad 501C to the Mamiya RZ67 Pro II.
+As I own both cameras I was interested to compare the Hasselblad vs Mamiya RZ67 Pro II.
 Here are a few images from each camera from my shoot with Julie in the studio.
 All photos werer shot on expired 120 Ilford Delta 100 film and developed in Kodak Xtol developer.
 Film negatives were scanned with a Epson v800 scanner and finished in Photoshop.
 Both cameras were used on monopods to make it a fair test.
 I fitted the Mamiya RZ with a 6×6 film back so both cameras were 6×6 format.
 Click on any photo to see the lens used and additional information.

 Mamiya RZ67 Portraits